AbhayMinhas/devTinder/src/homework.md

 -JS object vs JSON (difference )-why and when to use -Add the express.json middleware to your app
 -Make your signup API dynamic to recive data form the end user(browser/postman/anyone outeside your server hitting that api can create a user)
+-User.findOne with duplicate email ids . which object will be returned -API - get user by email
+-API - Feed API - GET /feed - get all the users form the database -**API - GET user by ID use mongoose function findById